natrastellar/website/src/hugo/content/blog/error-handling.md

 Next, we have the constructors and destructor.
 From these, we can ascertain the following information:
 - `std::expected` is default-constructible, provided the value type `T` is, and will default to holding an expected value.
-- It is copyable and movable, provided both contained types are.
+- It is also copyable and movable, provided both contained types are.
 - There are converting constructors to the value type, from other `std::expected` objects, and from `std::unexpected`!
   More on this below.
 - Both the value type *and* the error type can be constructed in-place.